o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

    :width: 500pt

 The PM Data Influx logger will create a PM data subscription based on a configuration file.
-An rApp can create PM data subscpition.
+An rApp can create PM data subscription.
 The PM Data producer will deliver received PM measurements according to the subscriptions.

 The PM Data file collector will fetch all PM measurement files.
 The PM Data Converted will convert all fetched xml files to json.
 So these does not use any subscriptions.